 GBP: Dang et al. Graph‐based subterranean exploration path planning using aerial and legged robots.
 Journal of Field Robotics.
 37(8):1363-1388, 2020.

 DSVP (our alternative method): Zhu et al. DSVP: Dual-Stage Viewpoint Planner for Rapid Exploration by Dynamic Expansion.
-Submitted in 2021.
+IROS 2021.

 Indoor Corridors Environment